 Clingfilm’s negative impact on the planet is about as thinly veiled as the food it seals.
 Looking for eco-friendly alternatives to clingfilm?
 We’ve got you (and your food) covered.

-Clingfilm was invented in the 1930’s, when a lab worker struggled to remove a piece of film inside a leftover vial.
-Realising that is was clingy and impervious to air and water pressure, Ralph Wiley, our accidental inventor, suggested using it to protect automobiles from wind pressure and salty ocean waves.
+Clingfilm was invented in the 1930s when a lab worker struggled to remove a piece of film inside a leftover vial.
+Realising that it was clingy and impervious to air and water pressure, Ralph Wiley, our accidental inventor, suggested using it to protect automobiles from wind pressure and salty ocean waves.

 90 years later, we’re back to square one.
 Only this time, instead of a vial, we’re struggling to remove it from the planet.